 '''

 %include lhs2TeX.fmt

-%include lhs2TeX.sty

 '''

 It is perfectly possible to design own libraries that replace or extend these basic files and to include those own libraries instead.
 It is not recommended, though, to edit these two files directly.
-If you are not satisfied with some of the default definition, create your own file to redefine selected part.
+If you are not satisfied with some of the default definitions, create your own file to redefine selected parts.
 This way, if lhs2TeX is updated, you will still be able to benefit from improvements and changes in the "prelude" files.